Types of Funds offered at BCF

 In 2018, BCF distributed more than $1 million from Designated Funds, supporting 49 local organizations, including a $734,000 grant to the Clemens Community Pool in Philomath.
 This grant was made possible by the late Leonard and Kitty Nitka who established a Designated Fund to support the pool more than twenty years ago.
 You can read more about how the fund they established is helping to preserve the pool for future generations.

-Community Funds (also known as Field of Interest Funds) support work in a chosen area of concern, such as education or the environment.
+Community Funds support work in a chosen area of concern, such as education or the environment.
 These funds are often endowed and address pressing community needs in the area of greatest priority to the donor.
-BCF’s board of directors determine the grant recipients from the Community Funds based on applications submitted during BCF's grant cycle.
+BCF’s Board of Directors determine the grant recipients based on applications submitted during BCF's grant cycle.

 Donor Advised Funds